larryknaebelobsidian/kingdom/Proposition 180. This doctrine of the Kingdom will not be received, in faith, by the World..md

 >Dr. Dawson (before Evang.
 Alliance of 1873) expressed this fully: “When you talk of Darwinism you talk of theories that make vaster demands on our faith than on our science.”
 >Obs.
 5

+>The condition of the world as delineated in the Word just previous to the Second Advent presents to us the nations under the influence of an unbelieving Naturalism and self-glorified Humanity, arrayed in open hostility to the Lord Jesus Christ.
+>Obs.
+5